tkyzmina/tkyzmina/README.md

 <h2 align="center">Hi 👋, I'm Tatyana</h2>
 <h3>A front-end developer from Saint-Petersburg, Russia</h4>
 <h3>I can make adaptive responsive websites with vanilla JavaScript.
-Using Flex-box, Grid and CSS animations.</h3>
+Using Pug, Flex-box, Grid and CSS animations.</h3>
 <h3>I’m currently working as front-end developer at <a href="https://ligaa.agency/" target="_blank" rel="nofollow noopener noreferrer">Liga-A</a> and I’m open for new interesting projects.</h3>
 <h3>My native language is Russian but I also can speak English fluently.</h3>